tomcam/guten1.github.io/tutorial.md

 theme = "hyde"
 ```

-So it looks something like this:
+So that part of `config.toml` will be something along these lines:

 ```
 theme = "hyde"